hamishwp/Nhanes2021/NHANES-BP-Appendix.knit.md

   \Omega_H=\{\mu_B,\sigma_B,\mu_\theta,\sigma_\theta,\mu_\beta,\sigma_\beta,\mu_M^{\{D,S\}},\sigma_M^{\{D,S\}},\mu_D^{\{D,S\}},\sigma_D^{\{D,S\}},r_C^{\{D,S\}},\lambda_C^{\{D,S\}},r_H^{\{D,S\}},\lambda_H^{\{D,S\}}\}
 \end{equation}
 is to impose a higher-level prior distribution, and use the machinery of Bayesian inference to produce posteriors for everything.
 This approach runs into computational difficulties, which have led us to a two-stage `empirical Bayes' approach, where the hyperparameters for the longitudinal model are first fixed by a maximum-likelihood calculation, after which the remaining hyperparameters and individual-level parameters can be estimated with Bayesian machinery.
-For the time-to-event parameters we choose flat hyperpriors, selecting the hyperparameters \(\mu_B=\mu_\theta=\mu_\beta=0\), \(\sigma_B=\sigma_\theta=2\), and \(\sigma_\beta=100\).
+For the time-to-event parameters we choose flat hyperpriors, selecting the hyperparameters $\mu_B=\mu_\theta=\mu_\beta=0$,  $\sigma_B=\sigma_\theta=2$, and $\sigma_\beta=100$.

-\subsubsection{The modelling variants}\label{the-modelling-variants}
+### The modelling variants

 In this article, we researched into 16 variants of the model-fitting problem, but focussed mainly on 8 of them.
-The 8 main models use the standard deviation, \(\sigma\), as the measure of the influence of blood-pressure variability on mortality.
+The 8 main models use the standard deviation, $\sigma$, as the measure of the influence of blood-pressure variability on mortality.
-We also produced the same 8 models but using precision, \(\tau=1/\sigma^2\), as the measure of the influence of blood-pressure variability on mortality.
+We also produced the same 8 models but using precision, $\tau=1/\sigma^2$, as the measure of the influence of blood-pressure variability on mortality.
 However, this was only to ensure that there were no differences between the use of one over the other.
 Throughout the remainder of this appendix, we refer to the 8 main models using the following run numbers:

 \begin{enumerate}